kawa-kokosowa/sappho/CONTRIBUTING.md

-Once your pull request has been reviewed by one other developer (signified by their approval, e.g., :+1:) it may be merged to `nextrelease`, but that's ultimately up to Lily Seabreeze, the project's mom who manages the project and its releases.
+Once your pull request has been reviewed by one other developer (signified by their approval, e.g., :+1:) it may be merged to `nextrelease`, but that's ultimately up to Lily Mayfield, the project's mom who manages the project and its releases.